lianghy14/PNAS_BR_2023-08977/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run the 'MAT_TVDRK2.m' in MATLAB to start the simulation.
-Simulation results will be recorded in '\Case study LTY\LTY20230413\'.
+Run the `MAT_TVDRK2.m` in MATLAB to start the simulation.
+Simulation results will be recorded in `Results`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>